Atazanavir (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Blood in your urine, difficult or painful urination
+- Blood in your urine, difficult or painful urination, pain in the lower back

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes